-How to Amend a West Virginia Articles of Organization
+How to File a West Virginia LLC or Corporation Amendment

-Discover why amending your West Virginia Articles of Organization is essential for compliance and adaptability.
+Discover why amending your West Virginia Articles of Organization or Articles of Incorporation is essential for compliance and adaptability.
 Explore our guide below for expert insights.

 You have to remain as flexible as possible when you run a small business.
 Otherwise, you won’t be able to pivot to address the market’s changing needs.
-Being flexible also means having the ability to address West Virginia’s compliance requirements when you change key components of your business, which includes amending your limited liability company’s Articles of Organization.
-By not filing any Articles of Amendment or filing them incorrectly, you may be unintentionally negatively impacting your West Virginia LLC.
+Being flexible also means having the ability to address West Virginia’s compliance requirements when you change key components of your business, which includes amending your limited liability company’s Articles of Organization or your corporation’s Articles of Incorporation.
+By not filing any Articles of Amendment or filing them incorrectly, you may be unintentionally negatively impacting your West Virginia LLC or corporation.

 If this sounds scary, don’t worry.
-Read on to learn about the process of filing a West Virginia LLC amendment, and how our services can make this task easy.
+Read on to learn about the process of filing a West Virginia LLC amendment or corporation amendment and how our services can make this task easy.

 • The LLC’s name